cognitivexr/edge-node/tutorials/pytorch-yolo-xavier.md

 This is a guide on how to install a Python computer vision environment on the Jetson Xavier NX platform.

 ## Setting up the Jetson Xavier NX

 To get started with the hardware, you need to write the Jetson Xavier NX Developer Kit ([JetPack SDK](https://developer.nvidia.com/embedded/jetpack)) onto a fresh microSD card.
 Follow [the instructions on the NVIDIA website](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit) to install the image.
 The JetPack version at the time of writing is 4.5.1.

 Using Linux, we can simply run the following command, where `sdX` refers to the SD card.

 	unzip -p jetson-nx-jp451-sd-card-image.zip| sudo dd of=/dev/sdX bs=1M status=progress

-Insert the SD card and start up the Jetson.
+Insert the SD card, start up the Jetson, and click through the installation procedure.
-Click through the installation procedure, and then update the system with
+Then update the system with

 	sudo apt update && sudo apt upgrade -y